how to live a joyful life and stop worrying

-The mind is its own place, and in itself can make a heaven of hell, a hell of heaven.
+The mind is its own place, and in itself can make a heaven of hell, a hell of heaven. ~ John Milton

-We all have those days when nothing, and I mean nothing, seems to go right!
+We all have those days when nothing, and I mean nothing, seems to go right.
 You wake up “on the wrong side of the bed” and it’s downhill from there.
-You get some negative thought in that brain of yours, and the next thing you know you stub your toe!
-And it hurts!
-So now you’re cursing to yourself…stumbling to try to get refocused on your day.
-Your toe is still throbbing, and you’re mad at yourself for being so clumsy, and mad at the day for….whatever.
-The point is you are traveling down a road of negativity and it’s fueling itself, gaining momentum as you go!
-If you don’t stop this train it’s going to pick up passengers (more negativity) all day long, and you better get ready, because you’re in for a tough one if you don’t stop it!
+You get some negative thought in that brain of yours, and the next thing you know you stub your toe.
+And it hurts.
+So now you’re cursing to yourself, stumbling to try to get refocused on your day.
+Your toe is still throbbing, and you’re mad at yourself for being so clumsy, and mad at the day for whatever.
+The point is you are traveling down a road of negativity and it’s fueling itself, gaining momentum as you go.
+If you don’t stop this train it’s going to pick up passengers (more negativity) all day long, and you better get ready, because you’re in for a tough one if you don’t stop it.

-Stop the Negativity Train
+Stop the Worry/Negativity Train

-Gosh this may sound super obvious, but to many of us it is not!
+Gosh this may sound super obvious, but to many of us it is not.
 Shockingly.
-We think that there actually is a “wrong side of the bed”.
-Um, nope!
+We think that there actually is a “wrong side of the bed.”
+Um, nope.
 That’s made up.
-OK, I’m laughing now, but seriously, some people actually get caught in the trap of thinking that a bad mood has set upon them and they are at the mercy of it…like they have no choice but to ride the mood until it wears off.
-Nonsense!
+OK, I’m laughing now, but seriously, some people actually get caught in the trap of thinking that a bad mood has set upon them and they are at the mercy of it, like they have no choice but to ride the mood until it wears off.
+Nonsense.

-So the first step is to realize you are headed down the negativity path (however you want to see it) and that you don’t need to stay on it!
+So the first step is to realize you are headed down the negativity path (however you want to see it) and that you don’t need to stay on it.

-Step Two: Jump Off!
+Step Two: Jump Off

 This also may seem obvious, but how many times have you found yourself either too angry or too unhappy to even realize that you can stop going in this direction?
 When we are caught up in our own world of emotions, regardless of the cause, often we can’t see past.
-(By the way, it’s ALL in our heads).
+By the way, it’s ALL in our heads.
 What is in our heads creates our reality.
 So if you are thinking negative thoughts pretty soon your reality starts imitating your inner world.

 For example, almost every time I hurt myself I am in a bad mood (not the other way around).
 If you start paying attention to this phenomenon you too will be amazed.
-It happens when I’m impatient, frustrated, flustered, unhappy…these are the emotions that proceed an injury for me…almost every time!!
-Crazy!
+It happens when I’m impatient, frustrated, flustered, unhappy, these are the emotions that proceed an injury for me, almost every time.
+Crazy.

 How you jump off is up to you, but here are some of my favorites.

-How to Jump Off the Negativity Train
+How to Jump Off the Worry/Negativity Train